 Then again, because incorporating is such a complex process, it is very easy to overlook some of the hidden benefits.
 From taxes and liability protection to health insurance discounts, you might find that incorporating is the way to go.
 Let’s take a look at what it means to incorporate, and how it may or may not benefit your freelance business.

-How Does Incorporation Work?
+How Does Incorporation Work for Self Employment?